GITOLEO/Tuya-ESP8266-firmware-burningauthorizations-guide/README.md

 ## **Step1: Create a product and get your token ID**

-To implement the communication between an Arduino-compatible board and ESP8266, you need to create a product on the Tuya IoT Platform: https://auth.tuya.com/?_source=82e9e9208324480c0c23a5f35e0ba170 beforehand to get the product ID (PID) and **send your Tuya IoT Account(register from this link Tuya IoT Platform:https://auth.tuya.com/?_source=82e9e9208324480c0c23a5f35e0ba170) and PID to [Tuya service](https://service.console.tuya.com/8/2/list?_source=c5965e0f53c87ba9d0eb99af0f4b124f) to get your Token ID.
+To implement the communication between an Arduino-compatible board and ESP8266, you need to create a product on the Tuya IoT Platform: https://auth.tuya.com/?_source=82e9e9208324480c0c23a5f35e0ba170 beforehand to get the product ID (PID) and **send your Tuya IoT Account(registered from this link Tuya IoT Platform:https://auth.tuya.com/?_source=82e9e9208324480c0c23a5f35e0ba170)** and PID to [Tuya service](https://service.console.tuya.com/8/2/list?_source=c5965e0f53c87ba9d0eb99af0f4b124f) and submit your business demand with Company Name to get your Token ID.

 For example, the steps to get the PID of a smart light bulb are as follows: